microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_container_apps_arm_template/_index.md

 The following Jumpstart scenario will guide you on how to deploy a "Ready to Go" environment so you can start using [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/azure-arc-overview) deployed on Azure Arc-enabled [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/azure/aks/intro-kubernetes) cluster using [Azure ARM Template](https://docs.microsoft.com/azure/azure-resource-manager/templates/overview).

-By the end of this scenario, you will have an AKS cluster deployed with the Azure Container Apps connected environment, a sample Web Application and a Microsoft Windows Server 2022 (Datacenter) Azure VM, installed & pre-configured with all the required tools needed to work with Azure Container Apps.
+By the end of this scenario, you will have an Azure Kubernetes Service (AKS) cluster deployed with the Azure Container Apps connected environment, a sample Web Application and a Microsoft Windows Server 2022 (Datacenter) Azure VM, installed & pre-configured with all the required tools needed to work with Azure Container Apps.

 > **NOTE: Currently, Azure Azure Container Apps is in preview.**